Sexually active life expectancy: Barriers preventing sex

 Although some people generalize that older adults do not participate in sex often, research shows that many older people enjoy participating in a variety of sexual activities.
 Barriers, both physically and mentally, is an important factor that influences older adults' sexual activities.
 These barriers can be seen at the individual, societal, and structural level.
 Some barriers include: lack of privacy, availability of sexual partner, mental health, and the impact of prescriptions on sexual desires.

 Age-related barriers

 Age-related factors can be identified through the decline of health.
 This can include declining fitness and mobility levels.
 Biological changes, such as menopause for women, can cause an unpleasant experience during sex.
 This can include painful intercourse and a lack of sex drive, however, many women have reported that not having to worry about becoming pregnant made them enjoy sexual activity more.
 The presence of diseases such as arthritis, can also greatly affect a person's sexual activities, however, this is evident for any age range.
 Factors such as a decrease in self esteem, confidence, and cognitive function can prohibit an older person from participating in sex or romantic partnerships.
-Having to live in an assisted living home has also created a physical behavior.
+Having to live in an assisted living home has also created a physical barrier.
 People are less likely to have the privacy that they want when they are surrounded by other elderly people and nurses.